neurodesk/neurodeskedu/_sources/tutorials/reproducibility/datalad-run.md

   Using datalad run, you can precisely record results of your analysis scripts.
 ---

+# Reproducible script execution with DataLad

+Using datalad run, you can precisely record results of your analysis scripts.

 > _This tutorial was created by Sin Kim._
 >
 > Github: @kimsin98